Bicameralism: History of bicameral legislatures

+Significance of the British Parliament

 The British Parliament is often referred to as the "Mother of Parliaments" (in fact a misquotation of John Bright, who remarked in 1865 that "England is the Mother of Parliaments") because the British Parliament has been the model for most other parliamentary systems, and its Acts have created many other parliaments.

 The origins of British bicameralism can be traced to 1341, when the Commons met separately from the nobility and clergy for the first time, creating what was effectively an Upper Chamber and a Lower Chamber, with the knights and burgesses sitting in the latter.
 This Upper Chamber became known as the House of Lords from 1544 onward, and the Lower Chamber became known as the House of Commons, collectively known as the Houses of Parliament.

+Debate in the founding of the United States

 The Founding Fathers of the United States also favoured a bicameral legislature.
-The idea was to have the Senate be wealthier and wiser.
-Benjamin Rush saw this though, and noted that "this type of dominion is almost always connected with opulence".
+The idea was to have the upper chamber, the Senate, be appointed by the legislatures of the states unlike the lower chamber, the House of Representatives.
+Benjamin Rush noted, however, that "this type of dominion is almost always connected with opulence".
 The Senate was created to be a stabilising force, not elected by mass electors, but selected by the State legislators.
 Senators would be more knowledgeable and more deliberate—a sort of republican nobility—and a counter to what James Madison saw as the "fickleness and passion" that could absorb the House.

 He noted further that "The use of the Senate is to consist in its proceeding with more coolness, with more system and with more wisdom, than the popular branch."
 Madison's argument led the Framers to grant the Senate prerogatives in foreign policy, an area where steadiness, discretion, and caution were deemed especially important.
-State legislators chose the Senate, and senators had to possess significant property to be deemed worthy and sensible enough for the position.
-In 1913, the 17th amendment passed, which mandated choosing Senators by popular vote rather than State legislatures.

-As part of the Great Compromise, the Founding Fathers invented a new rationale for bicameralism in which the Senate had an equal number of delegates per state, and the House had representatives by relative populations.
+Accordingly, state legislators initially chose the Senate; this lasted until 1913, after which the 17th amendment required Senators be elected by popular vote.
+As part of the Connecticut Compromise, the Founding Fathers invented a new rationale for bicameralism in the context of federalism.
+The Senate would have exactly two delegates per state, and the House would have representatives by relative populations.

+Rise of the Commonwealth
-Many monarchies then followed them to some degree emulated the British "three-tier" model.

-In the 20th century most countries in Europe and the Commonwealth abolished the monarchy, and the upper house.
+Many monarchies then followed, and to some degree emulated, the British "three-tier" model.
+In the 20th century, some countries in Europe and the Commonwealth abolished the monarchy and the upper house, although the trend towards abolishing upper houses has since halted.
 Often a largely ceremonial head of state who formally opens and closes parliament was introduced, a larger house representing the population, and a smaller house mostly representing the regions was established.